drug-design/course/docs/chapters/conformational-analysis-examples.md

 #### Cyclic Ester

-An ester moiety is in the cis (E) conformation when it is part of a cyclic system (lactone structures).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/cyclic-ester-601de6f7'><i class='fa fa-play' aria-hidden='true'></i></button>An ester moiety is in the cis (E) conformation when it is part of a cyclic system (lactone structures).
 In this case the geometrical constraints of the ring force the ester group to adopt this geometry.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.